 Dedman School receives $2 million Marriott Foundation gift for hospitality career center

-The Florida State University Dedman School of Hospitality announces a generous gift from The J. Willard and Alice S. Marriott Foundation to establish the Marriott Career Center.
+The Florida State University Dedman School of Hospitality announces a generous gift from The J. Willard and Alice S. Marriott Foundation to establish the Marriott Career and Professional Development Center.

 The $2 million gift provides for renovations of facilities and an endowed fund supporting the center’s ongoing operations.
 The hospitality-focused career center will provide valuable support to the school’s students.

 “We prepare our students to launch careers by helping them develop relationships with top hospitality organizations through internships and work experiences,” said Alishia Piotrowski, Dedman’s director of industry relations.
 “The new Marriott center will be a home to online and in-person recruiting, workshops, résumé building and branded events aimed at connecting industry professionals with our students.”

 The renovated space in Dedman’s home at FSU’s University Center will offer students the opportunity to polish interview skills, fine-tune résumés and cover letters and network with industry leaders, recruiters and prominent alumni.